Cura Per Profundum — Healing Through Depth

 a sense that life cannot go on in the same way

-What keeps returning is not a mistake.
-It is the psyche asking to be met differently.
+What keeps reappearing is not a mistake.
+It is the psyche signalling that the current path is no longer working.

 ∴